-The university has a number of policies or guidelines in place that deal with Academic Integrity.
-The General rules of the university for students outline how plagiarism during exams is dealt with as part of the discipline process, the Teaching and Learning Guidelines discuss expectations that we have of our students in the area of academic integrity.
-The Maynooth University Policy on Plagiarism and Academic Integrity deals with the broader aspect of plagiarism, including collusion and processes on how to deal with it.
-The MU Library also has a dedicated site for Academic Integrity: https://nuim.libguides.com/AcademicIntegrity, highlighting plagiarism, referencing, copyright, freedom of information, data protection, and fake news.
+The university has a number of policies or guidelines in place that deal with academic integrity.
+The General rules of the university for students outline how academic misconduct during exams is dealt with as part of the discipline process.
+The Teaching and Learning Guidelines discuss expectations that we have of our students in the area of academic integrity.
+The Maynooth University Policy on Academic Conduct and Academic Integrity deals with the broader aspect of-academic misconduct, including plagiarism, collusion, unauthorized use of GenAl, and processes on how to deal with it.
+The MU Library provides a range of support related to academic integrity dealing with plagiarism, referencing, copyright, freedom of information, data protection, and fake news.
 A University Research Integrity Policy is also in place.
 Short guides are also provided for students such as our Information for students on assessments which deals with academic integrity, emphasising our use of Turnitin Feedback Studio software to promote academic integrity and deter plagiarism, and the potential for students to be called to an interview following submission of assessments or examinations.

-A module entitled, Digital Technologies in Higher Education Teaching and Learning (10 ECTS) was introduced as part of Maynooth University's Postgraduate Diploma in Higher Education Teaching, Learning and Assessment.
+A module entitled, Digital Technologies in Higher Education Teaching and Learning (10 ECTS) was introduced as part of the University's Postgraduate Diploma in Higher Education Teaching, Learning and Assessment.
 Participants are staff with a teaching role in Maynooth University.
 The module aims to give participants an understanding of the contemporary landscape with respect to digital technologies and higher education teaching and learning.
 Participants also have practical opportunities to design, implement, and reflect on the use of digital technologies-for learning, assessment and feedback in their own teaching contexts.
 As part of this module, participants explore issues relating to best practice in digital assessment design, including mitigating against plagiarism, promoting academic integrity, and exploring opportunities and challenges related to AI and academic integrity.